← Design Stories

 - Mapping the full decision logic

-- Translating policy → user-friendly questions
+- Translating policy into user-friendly questions

-- Designing wireframes and multi-step flows
+- Designing wireframes and multi-step flows (See Figure 2)

 - Creating mobile-first UI patterns